6 signs you or your athletes are training too hard

 Here are some of the key factors that determine how often should you work out:

 Your Sport: All coaches argue that their sport is highly technical in nature.
-But for me there is no question that sports like tennis require a huge volume of repetition of specific techniques whilst drilling and matchplay is in addition.
+There is no question that sports like tennis require a huge volume of repetition of specific techniques, plus drilling and matchplay is in addition.
 The same goes for mixed martial arts as it is such a varied and complex sport.

 Your Age: Clearly children and young adolescents cannot handle the same training volume as adults.
-Quality training sessions are the goal with the youngsters.
+Quality training sessions are the goal with youth strength & conditioning.
 Young adults can tolerate more hours of training and then as you get older you probably need to calm it down again!
-That is my experience anyway.
-Steve Redgrave might argue with that but thats ok with me!
-Let me explain a little more in depth….

 Your psychological make-up: Some people just like to be in the gym or practising as much as possible.
 This applies to a lot of combat athletes.
 The old mantra ‘Train Hard Fight Easy’ rings true in a lot of cases.